 Lechon may be decorated and adorned in multitude of ways, most often done in tongue-in-cheek.
 Sights of pigs wearing wigs, eye-pieces, and dresses may not raise surprises particularly among those who have joined the yearly parade for quite some time and they could be a source of gaiety.

-However, most of the lechon are protected with plastic wrapping to either protect the food from unexpected water spills or from being consumed by onlookers, although to be fair some families intend their lechon to be eaten along the parade route.
+A number of lechon are protected with plastic wrapping to either protect the food from unexpected water spills or from being consumed by onlookers, although to be fair some families intend their lechon to be eaten along the parade route.

 Religious services such as the nine-day novena prayers and liturgical celebrations are held at the Immaculate Conception Parish Church, the parish in Balayan, Batangas.